stevekochscience/sqlschool/_posts/2014-01-02-select-from.markdown

 This will take you to the Query Builder.
 This is the bread and butter of Mode&mdash;it's where you'll be able to use all the skills you learn in this tutorial.
 From the Query Builder, you can run queries against all of the data in Mode.

 For this tutorial, SQL queries will be shown in grey boxes like the one below.
 To run a query, simply copy the text from the box into the Query Builder and click the orange "Run Query" button.
+Alternatively, you can run a query by pressing <code>&#8984;</code> + `return` on a Mac or `ctrl` + `return` on a PC.

     SELECT *
       FROM tutorial.us_housing_units_completed